AshHuHK/RFMfold/readme.md

 * Loads the RFMfold model (optionally from a checkpoint).
 * Inputs: sequence features, **energy params**, and **Stage-1 SS features**.
-* Outputs: final probability matrices and **validation F1** (printed/logged).
+* Outputs: **validation F1** (printed/logged).

 ---

 Beyond direct inference, RFMfold offers exceptional flexibility for creating custom ensembles.
 You can decide which base prediction methods to integrate and retrain the RFMfold meta-model to specialize in your dataset.

+# RFMfold — Training Pipeline

 ### Preparing Data for Training

-To train RFMfold, you need to provide it with pre-computed secondary structure predictions from your chosen base models.
+To train RFMfold, you need to provide it with pre-computed secondary structure predictions from your chosen base models for example running `infer_ss_batch.py`.
 Here is a step-by-step guide using the bpRNA dataset as an example.

 1.  **Create the Directory Structure**